10 Facts About The Paraguay Green Racer

 In one observation, a racer ate three chicks in succession, taking 32, 48 and 72 seconds for each.
 Then there was a heartwarming failed attempt, where a 150cm green racer slithered towards a nest, but knocked the nestlings to the ground, after which their parents immediately arrived to assist them.
 The snake backed off in disappointment.

-The Paraguayan green racer has one of the most misleading snake names ever.
+The Paraguay green racer has one of the most misleading snake names ever.
 Firstly, they’re not green, and secondly, it was doubted for decades whether they existed in Paraguay at all.
 Eastern Brazil, especially the northeast, are its heartlands.
 The iNaturalist map of user sightings has 214 dots, and none in Paraguay as of today (February 2024).
 No official records existed that far south, until 2011.

 Scientists roamed a cerrado bushland with their eyes open, just waiting for things to write a 240 page report about.
 They found a dead snake caught in a small mammal trap, measuring 125.7cm.
 Soon after, they found a 132.5cm female on grassy, sandy cerrado, and a 105.2cm male, which they both captured by hand.
-All 3 proved to be Paraguayan green racers, actually in Paraguay.
+All 3 proved to be Paraguay green racers, actually in Paraguay.
 These sightings extended their confirmed territories 365km southwards.
 The previous known closest spot to Paraguay was Anastácio, Brazil.

 In 2016, a gigantic evolutionary tree released, showing connections and divergences of thousands of snakes.
 The closest relative of the Paraguay green racer, of all 3900 snake species on Earth, proved to be the Miranda green racer (Philodryas mattogrensis).
 Though much greener, this acts similarly: a fast-moving snake which pursues its prey, swapping between forest and open ground.
 The miranda green racer is found primarily in Paraguay, and parts of far southern Brazil.